Leo Tolstoy

 3

-A sage knows what he should know without going out the gates and without gazing through a window because he is conscious of the heavenly reason within him.
+A sage knows what he should know without going out the gates and without gazing out the window because he is conscious of the heavenly reason within him.
 The more you wander, the less you know.
-That is why a sage has knowledge without traveling, recognizes things without seeing them and achieves a great deal without doing.
+That is why a sage has knowledge without traveling, recognizes things without seeing them and achieves much without doing.

 — Laozi